kosakovitch-2013/Lavender-Linux/README.md

 # Notice ⚠
 This distro is still under extreme development. there are some bugs and issues that needs to be fixed and DO NOT try running it on a real hardware until we release a stable release :D

+And no, it does it run doom. yet.. untill we add package managers so it will be possible in future